TRAIL NEWS:

 Lana Billeaud (she/her)

 After a thirty-five-year career, Lana has retired to live in Sturgeon Bay as a year-round resident.
-She holds a BS degree in Engineering from University of Louisiana and an MBA with an emphasis on finance from the University of Houston.
+She holds a BS degree in Engineering from University of Louisiana and an MBA from the University of Houston.
 Lana worked as an engineer on many projects in the U.S., Europe, Asia, and Latin America.
-She also had the opportunity to manage a scientific research project for Lamont- Doherty Earth Observatory of Columbia University.
-After earning her MBA, she worked as a management consultant helping companies in the areas of strategic planning, mergers/acquisitions, business development, and financial valuations.
-She currently serves as a Trustee for the Door County Land Trust Stewardship Endowment and a board member for the Bay Shore Property Owners Association and contributes her time as a volunteer for the 100+ Women Who Care Organization.
+After discovering Crossroads at Big Creek, she said, "I was impressed at the work of this organization dedicated to inspiring and educating the public about nature and science.
+I was motivated to support this organization in whatever means available to keep this mission thriving and the activities and programs free for all."
+She currently serves as an officer on the Crossroads at Big Creek Board and also serves as a board member for the 100+ Women Who Care Organization.

 Robert (Bob) Desotelle